ManjiriSDS/Mentorness-Internship-Project/README.md

 ---

 ## 🚀 About the Internship
-The Mentorness Internship provided a platform to enhance my data analysis skills and gain practical experience in SQL and data visualization tools like Power BI and Tableau.
+The Mentorness Internship provided a platform to enhance my data analysis skills and gain practical experience in SQL and data visualization tools like Power BI.
 Through these tasks, I developed a deeper understanding of database management, data retrieval, and the power of visual storytelling in data analysis.

 ## 🤝 Let's Connect
 - [LinkedIn](https://www.linkedin.com/in/manjiri-sawant-3893b757/)